eigenfoo-archives/euphoria/README.md

    for more information.)

-   If serving the frontend on a virtual machine, it may be wiser to build the website locally and then `scp` the built static files to the `/var/www/euphoria.ece366.cooper.edu` directory in the virtual machine.
-You may need `sudo` privileges.
+   If serving the frontend on a virtual machine, it may be wiser to build the web application locally and then `scp` the built static files to the `/var/www/euphoria.ece366.cooper.edu` directory in the virtual machine.
+You may need `sudo` privileges to do this.

    ```bash
    cd build/